-How to Select a Stenographer School
+How to Choose a Stenography Program

 - Individuals interested in stenography should consider attending a program that contains multiple courses in stenography, training on using a stenotype machine and internships specifically focusing on stenography.